vkt2024/vkt2024/README.md

-👋 Hi, I’m vkt2024!
+👋 Hi, I’m Vivek !
 Welcome to my GitHub profile.
 Here’s a little bit about me:

 👀 I’m interested in Python coding and Generative AI projects.
 🌱 I’m currently learning and exploring the fascinating world of Python programming and AI.